httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 Base64url encoding is defined in Section 2 of {{!RFC7515}}.

-# The "aes128gcm" HTTP Content Coding {#aesgcm}
+# The "aes128gcm" HTTP Content Coding {#aes128gcm}

 The "aes128gcm" HTTP content coding indicates that a payload has been encrypted using Advanced Encryption Standard (AES) in Galois/Counter Mode (GCM) as identified as AEAD_AES_128_GCM in {{!RFC5116}}, Section 5.1.
 The AEAD_AES_128_GCM algorithm uses a 128 bit content encryption key.

-When this content coding is in use, the Encryption header field ({{encryption}}) describes how encryption has been applied.
+Using this content coding requires knowledge of a key.
 The Crypto-Key header field ({{crypto-key}}) can be included to describe how the content encryption key is derived or retrieved.
+Keys might be provided in messages that are separate from those with encrypted content using Crypto-Key, or provided through external mechanisms.

 The "aes128gcm" content coding uses a single fixed set of encryption primitives.
 Cipher suite agility is achieved by defining a new content coding